 With teams of students and professors from DwiJendra and Udayana Universities, we were able to translate over 7500 phrases needed to translate Google’s home page into Balinese (https://www.google.co.id/).
 This was part of a Google effort to provide a web presence for minority languages.

 We are working to create Balinese as an official WIKI language, which will provide the framework for those who want to develop WIKI applications.
 We are in the process of developing a Balinese-Indonesian-English wiki reference dictionary based on the late Fred Eiseman’s Balinese-English, English-Balinese dictionaries along with a team of Balinese linguists.
 The dictionary is intended to serve as a combination of standalone Balinese language dictionary as well as a translation dictionary between the three languages.
 Our hope is to engage as much of Bali as possible in adding to the dictionary.

 If you’d like to get involved with any of these efforts, please let us know.
 For inquiries from Bali or the rest of Indonesia, please contact Awan at BASAbali.org.
-For inquiries from elsewhere, contact Alissa at BASAbali.org.
+For inquiries from elsewhere, please contact Alissa at BASAbali.org.